Batang County

 1990 statistics give its population as 47,256, with 42,044 living in rural areas and 5,212 living in urban areas.
 The nationalities mainly consist of Tibetans, Hans, and Yis, Hui, and Qiang.
 By far the most numerous group are the Tibetans whose population is given as 44,601.
 It is 260 km from north to south and 45 km west to east and has an area of 8186 km2.

 It borders on Xiangcheng County and Litang County in the east.
-Derong County to the south, Mangkang, Yanqing, and Gonju counties of Tibet and Dêqên County of Yunnan in the west, across the Jinsha or "Golden Sands" River (the upper course of the Yangtze).
+Derong County to the south, Markam and Gonjo counties of Tibet and Dêqên County of Yunnan in the west, across the Jinsha or "Golden Sands" River (the upper course of the Yangtze).
 It borders Baiyu County to the north.

 It is warmer here than most of Tibet (because of the lower altitude) and is reported to be a friendly, easy-going place, surrounded by barley fields.
 The plain surrounding the town is unusually fertile and produces two harvests a year.
 The main products include: rice, maize, barley, wheat, peas, cabbages, turnips, onions, grapes, pomegranates, peaches, apricots, water melons and honey.
 There are also cinnabar (mercury sulphide) mines from which mercury is extracted.

 The low-lying Batang Valley (altitude about 2,740 m) was one of the few regions of Tibet with a Chinese settlement before 1950.
 There were American Protestant and French Catholic missions here focused on medical and educational projects.
 "Many Bapa (natives of Batang) acquired high bureaucratic positions following the Chinese occupation in consequence of their familiarity with the Chinese language and modern education."